Estimating the Value of Evidence-Based Decision Making: Empirical Bayes estimation

-We relax the strong assumption that $\tau/\sigma$ is independent of $\sigma$ by dividing the support of $\sigma$ into 5 intervals and doing the NPEB calculations of the previous section interval by interval.
-Applying this method to the Cochrane data set, we obtain the estimate $\widehat V=0.2897$.
+We relax the precision-independence assumption by partitioning the range of $\widehat\sigma_1, \ldots, \widehat\sigma_n$ into five intervals and performing the NPEB calculations from the previous section within each interval.
+We refer to this approach as binning.
+Applied to the Upworthy data, binning yields $\widehat V=0.9285$.

+As an alternative, we use the CLOSE-NPMLE framework of \citet{chen2024empirical}, which models the conditional distribution of the estimates given their standard errors as a flexibly parameterized location–scale family and estimates the mixing distribution nonparametrically via NPMLE.
+For the Upworthy data, CLOSE-NPMLE yields $\widehat V=0.9560$.